Institute of Directors in Southern Africa releases practice note on integrated reporting

 Practice Notes are commissioned by the South African King Committee on Corporate Governance to assist with the insight into and practical application of "King III", which recommend integrated reporting to reflect the business reality that strategy, risk, performance and sustainability have become inseparable.

-Since the release of the King III principles, the Integrated Reporting Committe (IRC) has been established in South Africa, and the International Integrated Reporting Council (IIRC) has been established globally.
+Since the release of the King III principles, the Integrated Reporting Committee (IRC) has been established in South Africa, and the International Integrated Reporting Council (IIRC) has been established globally.

 The Practice Note concludes as follows: